Forms Controls

 All controls share a few common properties and characteristics.
 The following list provides a high-level introduction to forms control similarities.
 If the list doesn't make sense don't worry, we'll cover each topic in this and following tutorials.

-All can controls can be added to a StackPanel.
+All controls can be added to a StackPanel.
 Technically, any control can be added to any other control, but for this tutorial we'll keep things simple by adding only to a StackPanel.

 All controls have a Visual property which can be used to position, size, and perform advance layout behavior.
 This Visual property is ultimately a GraphicalUiElement which provides access to all Gum layout properties.